-The preserved area south of Arles, the Parc naturel régional de Camargue, is between the Mediterranean and the Rhone river delta.
-One-third of the Camargue is marshland, lagoons and lakes.
-The rest is cultivated fields brimming at different times of the year with rice, grapes and grain.
+The preserved area south of Arles, the Parc naturel régional de Camargue, is between the Mediterranean and the Rhone River delta.
+One-third of the Camargue is marshland, lagoons, and lakes.
+The rest is cultivated fields brimming at different times of the year with rice, grapes, and grain.

 The ecology of the area is unlike any other place in the world.
-White Camarguais horses roam on open fields with Camargue bulls and all feed only on natural feed and grasses.
+White Camarguais horses roam on open fields with Camargue bulls and feed only on natural grass and grasses.
 Salt mines that create pink-tinted lagoons and canals produce some of the world’s finest salts.
 Shrimp that thrive on the algae in the pinkish waterways feed flamingoes that gather in ponds and pools alongside the fields and roads.
 The shrimp diet colors the birds’ feathers pink.
 It’s all a grand circle of life.

 The Camargue Safari

 The most recent jaunt to the Camargue was with my guests from the States, including 10-year-old McKenna.
 While her mother and I thought a safari would be a huge thrill for McKenna, we all totally enjoyed the 4-hour tour by jeep.
-It wasn’t just because of our adorable and multi-lingual guide, we learned there are at least 7 reasons this place is so amazing … and so popular for tourists.
+It wasn’t just because of our adorable and multi-lingual guide; we learned there are at least 7 reasons this place is so amazing … and so popular for tourists.